 Hull Libraries staff will be able to assist customers who aren’t able to book tickets online – just come along to your nearest library.

 The week day tea-time tasters will not require a ticket (26th, 27th, 29th, 30th June) – just turn up.
+Note that the site is NOT open at tea-time for the public on Wednesday 28th June.